Creating a new lawn? You’re faced with two choices. Turf or grass seed. In this article we look at the pros and cons of each.

 - It’s perishable.
 If you don’t lay it on the same day as it’s delivered the quality will go downhill fast.

-- It needs a bit of muscle power and energy to lay it (it also burns calories!)
+- Laying it will require a bit of muscle power and energy (it also burns calories!)

 - It’s dirty – best to have it delivered unless you like having soil in your car